Skip to main content

 Even today, living in the outback is different from city living.
 Watch how regional students learn at the School of the Air, discover the heroic tales and growth at the Royal Flying Doctor Service museum – all profits go towards their continued operations, aircraft and equipment.
 Uncover the region’s historical beginnings at the Telegraph Station.

 Drive the West MacDonnell Ranges to explore its rugged rock formations and hidden waterholes.
 Simpsons Gap is the closest to town.
-It also has a paved bike path starting at Flynn’s Grave.
+If you have a bicycle you could ride the Simpsons Gap bike path starting at Flynn’s Grave.
 While swimming is not permitted, check out its stunning surrounds and black-footed rock-wallabies early in the morning or join a ranger-guided walk.

 Scenic Ormiston Gorge has fabulous swimming and a three-hour Pound Walk that meanders through the diverse flora and fauna of the area.
-Float the afternoon away in Glen Helen Gorge (tractor tubes are free if you’re staying at the lodge, or take a floatie with you).
+Float the afternoon away in Glen Helen Gorge in the tranquil swimming hole.
 Photographing the awe-inspiring views or spectacular night sky is outstanding if you’re a determined walker from Mount Sonder Lookout, a 16km round hike from Redbank Gorge carpark.

 Swim at Redbank Gorge, another permanent waterhole with dramatic cliff walls and scenic surrounds.
 The 1km walk from the car park means it has fewer visitors.
 Don’t forget to view the vividly striped coloured walls at the sacred Ochre Pits on the way back to Alice Springs.